OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/May/Owasp/Static-analysis-with-O2-Platform.md

 ## About this session

-This session will focus on how to use O2 multiple Platform's Static Analysis tools
+This session will focus on how to use the O2 Platform multiple Platform's to easily create and deploy tools

 ### O2 Platform